max0l/oszitext/README.md

 To use a adruino as an DAC we needed an R-2R Ladder.
 This Idea came from this Project: [avr-binary-weighted-dac](https://github.com/trevor-makes/avr-binary-weighted-dac)

-"A binary-weighted DAC is a simple method for transforming multiple digital outputs into a single analog output using only resistors.
-The resistors are chosen from a power-of-two sequence, with the largest resistor tied to the least-significant bit and the smallest resistor tied to the most-significant bit."
+>"A binary-weighted DAC is a simple method for transforming multiple digital outputs into a single analog output using only resistors.
+The resistors are chosen from a >power-of-two sequence, with the largest resistor tied to the least-significant bit and the smallest resistor tied to the most-significant bit."
-- trevor-makes
+> -- trevor-makes

 This is our schematic: